-Topic-specific Disclosures Information Material Topic: Economic Performance

-The State Street material topic "Economic Performance" corresponds to the GRI topic "201 Economic Performance."

-Creating economic value for our clients, communities and society is paramount for the success of State Street and our stakeholders.
+Topic-spec ific Disclosures Information Material To ppic: Economic Performa nce The State St Performance ic Performance" corresponds to the GRI topic "201 Economic Disclosure on Management Approac :h 103-1 03-1 Explanation of the Material Topic and its Boundary Creating economic value for our clients, communities and society is paramount for the success or State Street and our stakeholders.
 To achieve this, we work hard to manage and maintain our economic performance, market presence and indirect economic impacts in all parts of our organization.
-Doing so requires careful, strategic processes and policies and cooperation from our entire team.
+Doing so requires careful, strategic processes and policies and cooperation from ou entire team.
 This applies to the entire organization as explained in [102-46].

-The members of State Street's Management Committee (MC) are the most senior policymakers in the organization, and the committee sets the tone and business parameters for the company, including its financial goals and strategies.
-The MC is supported by State Street's Strategy Office, which develops annual business strategies for the entire organization.
-The board of directors is responsible for providing oversight of management and has six committees that help streamline topics of review.
-Annually, the board engages with management in a two-day strategy session to discuss the company's long-term strategy and business initiatives.
-State Street's capital policy and capital plan - Comprehensive Capital Analysis and Review (CCAR) - sets forth our planned capital actions for the year and is a requirement for banks.
-State Street also has many departments of finance, including a capital group, accounting and tax.
+103-2 the organization, and the organization, and the organization, and the organization of th and its Component eet's Management Committee (MC) are the most senior policymakers in committee sets the tone and business parameters for the company, is and strategies.
+The MC is supported by State Street's Strategy Office, siness strategies for the entire organization.
+The board of directors is oversight of management and has six committees that help streamline the board engages with management in a two-day strategy session to g-term strategy and business initiatives.
+State Street's capital policy and sive Capital Analysis and Review (CCAR) - sets forth our planned capital a requirement for banks.
+State Street also has many departments of l group, accounting and tax.